-STEM skills are used in a diverse array of occupations, including business, trades, the arts, technology and health care, and require varying levels of education and certification.
+STEAM skills are used in a diverse array of occupations, including business, trades, the arts, technology and health care, and require varying levels of education and certification.
 One in five jobs now requires a high level of knowledge in any one STEM field.
-In Fairfax County, the greatest job growth continues to come largely from STEM-related professions.
+In Fairfax County, the greatest job growth continues to come largely from STEAM-related professions.

 NOVA Workforce has prepared an Information Technology Career Ladder showing suggested career steps, from high school through post-graduate work.

 George Mason University's Center for Regional Analysis has developed profiles of key middle-skill jobs in the Washington region.

 Fairfax County Public Schools provides a broad range of STEAM opportunities and academic opportunities that support pathways to STEAM (Science, Technology, Engineering, Arts and Math) jobs and careers.
 Through Naviance Student Overview, FCPS students can explore their career interests and connect these with their Academic and Career Plan.

 FCPS Workforce Development Partnerships places students in work-focused settings where careers connect to schoolwork and they learn the skills necessary for work.